 C:> SarifAnalyzer --input log.sarif --uriBaseId SRCROOT="file:///C:/browser/src/"

-If uriBaseId is not yet resolved and the originalUriBaseIds property (§3.14.10) of the containing run object (§3.14) is present, the consumer SHALL attempt to resolve the uriBaseId from the information in originalUriBaseIds, in the manner specified in §3.14.10.
+If uriBaseId is not yet resolved and theRun.originalUriBaseIds (§3.14.10) is present, the consumer SHALL attempt to resolve the uriBaseId from the information in originalUriBaseIds, in the manner specified in §3.14.10.

 If uriBaseId is not yet resolved, the consumer MAY use other information or heuristics to locate the artifact.